SPI2006 Mathematical methods for interactive systems

 General competence

-• is able to work independently and in teams to apply mathematical methods to problems in graphics, simulation, and games
+• can work independently and in teams to apply mathematical methods to problems in graphics, simulation, and games

-• is able to critically evaluate different mathematical approaches for accuracy, efficiency, and suitability
+• can critically evaluate different mathematical approaches for accuracy, efficiency, and suitability

-• is able to communicate mathematical models and computational methods clearly in written and oral form
+• can communicate mathematical models and computational methods clearly in written and oral form

-• is able to demonstrate readiness to apply these foundations in advanced courses in computer graphics, simulation, or game technology
+• can demonstrate readiness to apply these foundations in advanced courses in computer graphics, simulation, or game technology

 Working and teaching methods